dimastatz/metavox/README.md

 ## Free Features(Open Source, available at no cost)
 These core features provide essential functionality to users without any cost.
 ✅ Upload slides in PPTX format
-✅ Basic text-to-speech (TTS) for speaker notes
+✅ Basic text-to-speech (TTS) for speaker notes in English
 ✅ Generate MP4 videos with synchronized slides and narration at **720p resolution**
 ✅ Basic slide transition effects (e.g., fade, cut, simple zoom)
 ✅ Specify voice gender and tone from available free models